leela-zero/leela-zero/README.md

     1) layer weights
     2) output biases

-You might note there are 18 inputs instead of 17 as in the paper.
+There are 18 inputs to the first layer, instead of 17 as in the paper.
 The original AlphaGo Zero design has a slight imbalance in that it is easier for the white player to see the board edge (due to how padding works in neural networks).
 This has been fixed in Leela Zero.
 The inputs are:

 ```
 1) Side to move stones at time T=0